jDomantas/plank/README.md

 Here is a simple guide to the language: [plank-language.md](./plank-language.md).

+Currently here you can find:
-Currently there is a compiler frontend that can generate plank IR, and a simple interpreter that can execute generated IR.
+* a compiler frontend that can generate plank IR
+* a few optimizations that work on IR
+* a simple interpreter that can execute IR
+* a simple compiler backend that converts IR to x86 assembly.

-This repository currently consists of 8 crates:
+This repository currently consists of 9 crates:

 * `plank-errors` - defines `Position` and `Span` types, handles error reporting and formatting.
 * `plank-syntax` - defines plank AST, and contains parser for plank source code.
 * `plank-frontend` - validates plank programs and converts AST to intermediate representation.
 * `plank-ir` - defines plank intermediate representation and contains optimizations.
 * `plank-interpreter` - a simple virtual machine for executing plank intermediate representation.
+* `plank-x86-backend` - generates x86 assembly.
 * `plank` - driver program that glues everything together.
 * `plank-server` - plank language server.
 * `tests` - a simple program that builds and runs tests.